ϴ | colonialization |

 wellness

-In an individual, the development of wellness and illness, is a function of the interaction of their BIOPHYSICAL actuality with their environment.
-This system then is impacted as a whole by any medical or psychological interventions and any social support and care they receive or are privated of.
+In an individual, the development of wellness and illness is a function of the interaction between their BIOPHYSICAL actuality and their environment.
+It is this system as a whole that is impacted by any medical or psychological interventions, and any social support and care, that the individual receives or is privated of.

-Research into cancer and other diseases has identified the existence and primacy of METABIOPHYSICAL systems and the need to address them as a whole; however, despite the work of the WHO, modern societies and their BROADCASTING systems appear obdurate, discounting 'holism' and increasingly promoting reductionist models.
+Research into cancer and other diseases has long since identified the existence and primacy of METABIOPHYSICAL systems, and the need to address these as a whole; however, despite the work of the WHO modern societies and their BROADCASTING systems appear obdurate, discounting 'holism' and instead promoting increasingly reductionist models.

-MEANING, is that which a BEING PERCEIVES of an EXPRESSION.
+MEANING, is that which a BEING PERCEIVES of the EXPRESSION of a .
 It is inherited, encoded and developed through the reference-frame of the individual's ONTOGENY.
 Different reference-frames then inevitably arise.

 Those BEINGS less able to recognize and reconcile differing reference-frames are at greater risk in social groups of being misinformed and deceived.